AllenMaxi/AllenMaxi/README.md

 ### Hi there 👋
 <h3>My name is Maximiliano Allende and i am grateful that you are here</h3>
-<h3>I’m a Front end developer learning Back end to become Full Stack</h3>
+<h3>I’m a Front end developer with backend and ai automation skills</h3>

 ![gif](https://user-images.githubusercontent.com/82886698/127077899-bafe86b3-0bf6-4001-b449-bdbf0c0e43c4.gif)

-- 🔭 I’m currently working on Projects on my own and studying
-- 🌱 Every day im learning something new

 - 👯 I’m looking to collaborate in different projects that challenge me to keep improving.
 I learn quickly since it motivates me a lot to learn technologies both front end and back end.